Munawwar/SahteReact/README.md

 ( "Sahte" means "fake" in Turkish ;) )

+Sahte React is pretty small - at the moment Sahte React + doT template library minified & gzipped weighs only 3.88 KB

 ### Why?

 I am working on a project that is using swig & jquery and is difficult to refactor to React or Vue.